mParticle/docs/src/pages/developers/partners/firehose/index.md

 Audience Registration will allow your integration to receive Audience Subscription and Membership messages.
 During registration, your integration needs to specify the settings required to map and send audience data from mParticle to your service:
 1. [Account Settings](#4-account-settings) are required, user-modifiable settings for your integration.
 2. Audience Subscription Settings are optional, audience-specific settings such as an audience ID from your service.
 These settings can be set manually by the user or can be set programatically.
   - To allow users to set and modify a subscription setting value, mark the subscription setting as visible.
-The user will be prompted to enter a value when connecting an audience and you will see this value in your [audience subscription requests](https://github.com/mParticle/mparticle-firehose-java-sdk/blob/main/examples/json/AudienceSubscriptionRequest.json) and [audience membership change requests](https://github.com/mParticle/mparticle-firehose-java-sdk/blob/main/examples/json/AudienceMembershipChangeRequest.json).
+The user will be prompted to enter a value when connecting an audience, and you will see this value in your [audience subscription requests](https://github.com/mParticle/mparticle-firehose-java-sdk/blob/main/examples/json/AudienceSubscriptionRequest.json) and [audience membership change requests](https://github.com/mParticle/mparticle-firehose-java-sdk/blob/main/examples/json/AudienceMembershipChangeRequest.json).
   - To set a subscription setting value programmatically, mark a subscription setting as not visible.
 You will set the value after a user connects an audience as part of your audience subscription [response](https://github.com/mParticle/mparticle-firehose-java-sdk/blob/main/examples/json/AudienceSubscriptionResponse.json).
 Subsequent membership change requests will contain the returned value.

 Audience Subscription Settings can be included in your module registration response as shown [here](https://github.com/mParticle/mparticle-firehose-java-sdk/blob/main/examples/json/ModuleRegistrationResponse.json#L74).